2020s critical race theory controversies: Mass media

 Conservative commentators on Fox News and right-wing talk radio shows have been strongly critical of CRT.
 Right-wing media outlets weaponized CRT in advance of the 2021 off-year and 2022 midterm elections.
-Media Matters for America reported that in June 2021, Fox News network mentioned "critical race theory" a record high of 901 times.
+Media Matters for America reported in 2021 that Fox News hosts and guests mentioned "critical race theory" over 1,900 times in the previous 3.5 months.
 Fox News also promoted No Left Turn in Education.

 American cultural critic James A. Lindsay, known mainly for his role in the grievance studies affair, published Race Marxism: The Truth About Critical Race Theory and Practice in February 2022 in which he criticized critical race theory.
 In his book, he cited numerous extracts from texts on critical race theory as proof of CRT's flaws.

 In February 2021, William A. Jacobson, a conservative blogger and law professor at Cornell University, launched an online database of colleges across the United States teaching what he calls "critical race training", in order to enable parents to avoid those schools.